 Make sure you use the same email address here that you’ll be using for your SMTP mailing service.

-You can choose to force emails to use this name and email address, even if other plugins, like WPForms, have different settings.
-WP Mail SMTP will override the other plugins’ settings.
+You can choose to force emails to use this name and email address, even if other plugins like WPForms have different settings.
+WP Mail SMTP will override the settings of other plugins.

 After that, you need to choose an SMTP mailing service for your site.
-For this tutorial, we are going to set up SMTP using SendLayer.
+For this tutorial, we’re going to set up SMTP using SendLayer.

 To finish setting up WP Mail SMTP, you’ll need to create an account with SendLayer.
-We will move on to that next and then come back to finalizing the setup on WP Mail SMTP, so make sure to keep this tab open.
+We’ll do that next, then come back to finalize the setup, so keep this tab open.

 Step 2: Set Up Your SMTP Mailing Service

-You can use SendLayer to send up to 200 emails for free, which is more than enough for most small websites to get started.
+You can use SendLayer to send up to 200 emails for free.
+That’s more than enough for most small websites to get started.

 These could be emails from your contact form, new user account details, password recovery emails, or any other emails sent through your WordPress site.

-First, you’ll need to go to the SendLayer website to create an account.
+First, go to the SendLayer website to create an account.
 On the Pricing page, click on the ‘Try our SendLayer free trial (send up to 200 emails)’ link to set up your account.

 Once you’ve created an account, you’ll see your SendLayer dashboard.

-Now that you have a SendLayer account, let’s set up your email provider with WordPress.
+Now that you have a SendLayer account, let’s connect your email provider with WordPress.

 Step 3: Connect Your WordPress Website with SendLayer